projectcontour/contour/design/multiple-listeners-design.md

 Currently, Contour has command line flags to specify the ports that the Envoy containers should listen on.
 There are only two ports you can specify, secure and insecure, which default to `8443` and `8080` respectively.
-It's assumed that as part of the installation, you have a Service translating from port `80` to `8080` and `443` to `8443`.
+It's assumed that as part of the installation, your ports are translated from port `80` to `8080` and `443` to `8443`.
-This is part of the example YAMLs.
+In the example YAMLs, this is done with a `hostPort` on the Envoy daemonset, and the `Service` refers to `80` and `443`, not the translated ports.
+The important part for most Contour installations is the ports that are defined on the Envoy Service.

 If you have a Service in the packet forwarding path, then any extra ports you ask Envoy to serve on *must* be exposed via that Service for traffic to reach them.